 Building Healthy Mindfulness Habits

 Meditation is one-way women can be more mindful.
 Mindfulness is a broad concept that includes meditation.
 There is a whole mind-body experience to meditation that is helpful.
 When women want to meditate, it sometimes is not enough to just desire to sit down and be mindful of the present moment.
 There need to be other things that take place.
+To be mindful, women may seek out relationships or other people to practice the journey with.
 This might include: